Skip to main content

 5 mentions Positive Neutral Negative

-• “The technical part is superb; the gameplay and fights have a nice flow.
-There is no bloat around it, and I had no glitches or quest-stopping bugs.
-The animations are smooth, as well as the camera movement.”
+• “The technical part is superb; the gameplay and fights have a nice flow, with no bloat around it.
+I had no glitches or quest-stopper bugs.
+The animations are smooth, as is the camera movement—Classified France 44 could learn some things here.”

-• “Fights that often take way too long can get riddled with bugs where the characters attack, and then the fight freezes without any chance to continue it, forcing you to restart the game or fight via save/load.”
+• “Fights that often take way too long can get riddled with bugs where characters attack, and then the fight freezes without any chance to continue, forcing you to restart the game or fight via save/load.”

 • “Not many bugs and glitches encountered, if any.”